 Rainbow of Colors

-Texas Instruments has definitely picked up on the fact that color sells and even has a website designed to help you pick your ideal TI-84 Plus CE color.
-The CE comes in red, pink, plum, black, gray, and 2 shades of blue.
+Texas Instruments has definitely picked up on the fact that color sells and can be purchased in a variety of colors like red, pink, plum, black, gray, and 2 shades of blue.
 The preview model Texas Instruments provided me with is gray, which looks a lot like the older TI-84 Plus Silver Edition.

 Both of the blue models look particularly enticing to me, but I can see the appeal to any one of these models.
 Don’t be surprised if some of these colors are in short supply if you look for yours during back to school shopping season.

 While the TI-84 Plus CE is a substantial upgrade to the 84 Plus C, there are a couple of minor issues I didn’t care for.
 The first was the changed location of the USB port, from top to side.
 I know from experience that students sometimes use their calculators while charging them.
 It seems like it would be easier to hold the CE and continue working with it if the USB port was still on top.